harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 With anabolic steroid use, there are several different major determining factors in how much difficulty an individual will experience in recovery of their HPTA and endogenous Testosterone function during PCT.
 They are the following factors, in no particular order of importance:

 1. **Individual Response**

 2. **Type of Anabolic Steroid(s) Used**

 3. **Length of Cycle (Degree of Testicular Desensitization)**

 ## Individual Response

 Every single individual will respond in a different manner to any chemical, compound, anabolic steroid, food or drug in existence.

 While some individuals might experience absolutely no HPTA suppression or shutdown at all, other individuals might experience severe HPTA suppression and shutdown to the extent where they might require far longer periods of time to ensure full recovery than most.
 This, like anything else, is a spectrum whereby there are the very ‘lucky’ individuals that recover very quickly and easily on one end of the spectrum, and the ‘unlucky’ individuals that have extreme difficulty recovering during post cycle therapy.
 In between the two extremes is the average.

 Once again, this is due to the individual’s genetic programming as to how the HPTA will respond and attempt to maintain homeostasis.

 ## Type of Anabolic Steroid(s) Used

 All anabolic steroids exhibit suppression or shutdown of the HPTA through the mechanisms of the negative feedback loop, and there are no exceptions to this.
 It’s often said that if you take any anabolic steroid you now produce no testosterone, but this isn’t exactly true.

 Various anabolic steroids are known as being mildly suppressive (something like Anavar), while others are known as being heavily suppressive (something like Nandrolone Decanoate).
 In any case, no matter how mild or severe an anabolic steroid exerts HPTA suppression, all anabolic steroids when utilized for typical cycle lengths of weeks at a time will eventually cause the HPTA to shut down, or at the very least severely suppress its hormonal signal processes.

 Even if suppression may not reach 100%, **it will still be enough in every case for there to be a need for testosterone supplementation during use due to putting your testosterone into a low level state.**

-* **Important Note:** the need for testosterone supplementation during anabolic steroid use does not apply to women nor does the need for PCT.
+* **Important Note:** the need for testosterone supplementation during anabolic steroid use **DOES NOT APPLY TO WOMEN** nor does the need for PCT.
 [See the PCT For Women Section below.](https://www.reddit.com/r/steroids/wiki/draft#wiki_pct_for_women)

 ## Length of Cycle

 This is perhaps the most important and most influential factor.
 As the length of anabolic steroid use continues, the majority of the Leydig cells of the testes remain dormant and inactive, and the longer these interstitial cells remain dormant and inactive, the greater the difficulty in essentially getting these cells to respond to the stimulus of LH and FSH once again.

-It has been discovered in studies that the issue of recovery of the Leydig cells following anabolic steroid use is not due to a lack of LH, but due instead to the desensitization of the Leydig cells to LH.^(\[1\]) In one study in which exogenous Testosterone was administered to male test subjects for 21 weeks, LH levels were suppressed shortly after beginning administration.
+It has been discovered in studies that the issue of recovery of the Leydig cells following anabolic steroid use is not due to a lack of LH, but due instead to the desensitization of the Leydig cells to LH.^(1) In one study in which exogenous Testosterone was administered to male test subjects for 21 weeks, LH levels were suppressed shortly after beginning administration.
 However, at the end of the 21 week period, LH levels were observed to rise within 3 weeks once the exogenous Testosterone administration stopped, but Testosterone levels did not rise until many weeks later in most of the test subjects.

 ## PCT Medications